Introduction: Harry Potter's Birthday Cake AS SEEN IN THE MOVIE

 Step 7: Stir It All Together

-Stir in the chocolate mixture and softened butter until completely combined.
+In the same stand mixer, stir the chocolate mixture and softened butter until completely combined.

 Add a bit of the flour mixture, and a bit of the buttermilk mixture alternately into the sugar mixture in the stand mixture, starting and ending with the flour mixture.
 Stir until combined, no more, no less.